PtxDK/SharpTimer/README.md

 > [!WARNING]
-> This Project is discontinued.
-Feel free to fork it and build upon it.
+> This Project is fixed as of date 2026-02-01

 # SharpTimer